-- Provide a summative rating for each domain based on evidence and professional judgement but following the state decision making table of criteria below. - All ratings must be recorded in the state approved technology platform, and documented on appropriate Form G. DOMAIN RATINGS
+Provide an individual rating for each domain based on evidence and professional judgement.
+Then use the following the state decision making table of criteria below for determining the Professional Practice rating.

-Decision Matrix to Guide Administrators for Determining a Teacher's or Other Professional's Professional Practice Rating IfDomains 2 AND 3 are rated INEFFECTIVE ThenProfessional Practice Rating shall be INEFFECTIVE IfDomains 2 OR 3 are rated INEFFECTIVE ThenProfessional Practice Rating shall be DEVELOPING OR INEFFECTIVE IfDomains 1 OR 4 are rated INEFFECTIVE ThenProfessional Practice Rating shall NOT be EXEMPLARY IfTwo Domains are rated DEVELOPING, and two Domains are rated ACCOMPLISHED/EXEMPLARY ThenProfessional Practice Rating shall be ACCOMPLISHED IfTwo Domains are rated ACCOMPLISHED, and two Domains are rated EXEMPLARY ThenProfessional Practice Rating shall be EXEMPLARY
+Decision Matrix for Determining a Teacher's or Other Professional's Professional Practice Rating IfDomains 2 AND 3 are rated INEFFECTIVE ThenProfessional Practice Rating shall be INEFFECTIVE IfDomains 2 OR 3 are rated INEFFECTIVE ThenProfessional Practice Rating shall be DEVELOPING OR INEFFECTIVE IfDomains 1 OR 4 are rated INEFFECTIVE ThenProfessional Practice Rating shall NOT be EXEMPLARY IfTwo Domains are rated DEVELOPING, and two Domains are rated ACCOMPLISHED/EXEMPLARY ThenProfessional Practice Rating shall be ACCOMPLISHED IfTwo Domains are rated ACCOMPLISHED, and two Domains are rated EXEMPLARY ThenProfessional Practice Rating shall be EXEMPLARY